 2024 Boat Permit Information

-• Small watercraft (SWC) permits are open.
+• Small watercraft (SWC) permits have sold out for 2024.

 • Questions or concerns?
 Email boatpermit@bouldercolorado.gov for assistance.